 Literature, books, poetry

 I have forgotten your face, I no longer remember your hands; how did your lips feel on mine?
 Because of you, I love the white statues drowsing in the parks, the white statues that have neither voice nor sight.
 English 50 Exercises for Story Writers.
 English 50 – Intro to Creative Writing: Exercises for Story Writers Basic Theory: What is a short story?

 This list endeavours to reflect world literature, with books from all countries, cultures, and time periods.
-Eleven of the books included on the list are written by women, eighty-five are written by men and four have an unknown author.
+Eleven of the books included on the list are written by women, eighty-five are written by men and four have unknown authors.
 Each writer had to select his or her own list of ten books.
 The books selected by this process and listed here are not ranked or categorized in any way; the organizers have stated that "they are all on an equal footing," with the exception of Don Quixote which was given the distinction "best literary work ever written. " HyperEpos.
 Responding to the lack of genre-based sites on the web, I've gathered here an array of sites focused on epic poetry, aiming for the occasionally quirky as well as the canonical vision of the genre.

 In addition to the links to individual poems and poets, I've tried to incorporate a few key sites for chronological study.
 Thus, links to sites like Perseus, The Labyrinth or Romantic Circles, with all their wealth of connections, are included at the bottom of the appropriate page.
 Your comments and suggestions for inclusion or updating are appreciated.
 Like all good sites, this one should be perpetually evolving, and appropriately enough, in the midst of things.
 I update the pages as often as I can (but time's wingéd chariot hurries near).

 On his deathbed in November of 1963, just as he was passing away, Aldous — a man who for many years had been fascinated with the effects of psychedelic drugs since being introduced to mescaline in 1953 — asked his wife Laura to administer him with LSD.
 She agreed.
 Aldous Huxley versus George Orwell - Words, Language & Poetry - Ego Dialogues - StumbleUpon.
 “Amusing Ourselves To Death” is a very cool infographic showing a comparison between Aldous Huxley’s view of the future from “Brave New World” and George Orwell’s fears or vision expressed in “Nineteen-Eighty-Four”.

 Enjoy!
 I read “Brave New World” when I was a teenager.
 It looks like it’s time to read it again.